sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 * Management may choose to have the first responder handle a non-project work ticket
   * If so, ensure you assign the ticket to yourself and put it in the "in progress" column the project board https://github.com/orgs/sul-dlss/projects/1
 * First responder may be asked to spearhead a work estimate https://github.com/sul-dlss-labs/estimation (note that these are, by definition, meant to be done by more than one person; if it's smaller, should it be a ticket in a project?)

+## What if first responder isn't available?

+The idea is for the first responder to be "interruptible" for production problems during his/her week of coverage.
+If there are significant blocks of time when this isn't true (e.g. ½ day meeting with no access to slack or email), or if life happens (illness, family emergency, etc.), hopefully the first responder can arrange for coverage.  ("I'll take one of your days if you can cover Tues for me").
+Please notify `#dlss-infrastructure` Slack channel of changes.

+When the first responder can't arrange for coverage, the default would be for the "on deck" responder to become first responder.
+The "on deck" person is the first responder for the following week.